 Our Compensation Committee continues to view time-vested stock options as a performance-based long-term incentive because these awards only have value for recipients to the extent that our stock price appreciates after the date of grant.
-During our outreach efforts, some stockholders expressed interest in seeing greater use of performance-vested equity awards for our NEOs.
-Since no new equity incentive awards are contemplated until 2014, we have not made any changes in our approach to equity incentive compensation for 2013.
-However, we will consider alternatives to our current approach when the Compensation Committee decides new equity grants are appropriate.
+However, during shareholder outreach efforts following our 2012 vote, several stockholders expressed interest in seeing greater use of performance-vested equity awards for our NEOs.
+Since our long-term incentive program remains suspended, no equity awards of any kind were granted to our executives during 2013.
+When the Compensation Committee decides new equity grants are appropriate, the Committee will consider alternatives to our historical approach to performance-based equity awards.

-TRADITIONAL COMPENSATION PROGRAM OVERVIEW
+HISTORICAL COMPENSATION PROGRAM OVERVIEW

 Orion Marine Group is one of the leaders in the marine construction industry because it has an array of highly experienced people, strength in resources, and the geographic reach to provide customers a full suite of turn-key marine construction solutions that meet even the most challenging needs.
 Maintaining this leading posture, and ensuring we are positioned for future success requires we be able to attract, retain, and engage the talent necessary to grow the company, to ensure the quality and sustainability of that growth, and to produce positive long-term returns for our stockholders.
-We designed our traditional executive compensation program to provide an externally competitive and internally equitable total rewards package that reflects individual and company performance, job complexity, and strategic value of the position while ensuring long-term retention and motivation.
-Although we have currently suspended our incentive programs, we believe that a discussion of our traditional compensation program is valuable to our stockholders as it will form the basis for how we expect that we will compensate our executives as we begin our return to profitability.
+We designed our historical executive compensation program to provide an externally competitive and internally equitable total rewards package that reflects individual and company performance, job complexity, and strategic value of the position while ensuring long-term retention and motivation.
+Although our incentive programs were suspended during 2013, we believe that a discussion of our historical compensation program is valuable to our stockholders as it will form the basis for how we expect that we will compensate our executives as we begin our return to profitability.

-We designed our traditional executive compensation program to provide an externally competitive and internally equitable total rewards package that reflects individual and company performance, job complexity, and strategic value of the position while ensuring long-term retention and motivation.
+We designed our historical executive compensation program to provide an externally competitive and internally equitable total rewards package that reflects individual and company performance, job complexity, and strategic value of the position while ensuring long-term retention and motivation.